 constructing a woods for wandering in space and time

+Into the Woods is inspired by Jorge Luis Borges’s 1941 novel, The Garden of Forking Paths, in which the narrator adventures through interconnected realities, “an infinite series of times, a growing, dizzying web of divergent, convergent and parallel times.”
 A garden, like a novel, is a space in which to get lost, and in being lost, to find oneself.
-At its inception a garden holds multiple divergent futures.
+At its inception, a garden holds multiple divergent futures.
 If we look closely, we can see past and future compressed in the present moment.
 In the dynamic space of the garden, we discover the infinite possibility of perpetual becoming.

-Collaboration with FORGE Landscape Architecture.
+In collaboration with FORGE Landscape Architecture.